On the cover time of the emerging giant: Tools

 \subsection{Effective resistance on $K_2$}

 Recall that the emerging giant can be modeled as a collection of independent Poisson Galton Watson trees attached to $K_2$.
-Our proof will depend on a bound on the effective resistence of $K_2$, to show that it suffices to analyze the effective resistence within the Galton Watson trees.
-This is achieved by the following Lemma. {\redd Recall that we think of the graph as an electrical network where each edge is a resistor of resistance one.} \begin{lemma} {\redd For the effective resistance on $K_2$, {\redy w.h.p.}, we have},
+Our proof will depend on a bound on the effective resistance of $K_2$ and then show that this bound suffices to analyze the effective resistance within the Galton Watson trees.
+Recall that we think of the graph as an electrical network where each edge is a resistor of resistance one.

-\end{lemma} Note that the bound in Lemma \ref{maxReff} is better than what one gets by simply using the diameter as in \eqref{smallR}.
-It was shown in \cite{DKLP2} that the diameter of $K_2$ is asymptotically equal to $\frac{5\log N}{3\e}$.